monsoonmaelstrom/book2/book2.md

 “The trade,” Iverson states impatiently.

-“Yes, of course,” I answer.
+“Yes, of course,” I answer as I stand.
 “One second.”

-They’re all moving a little bit slower than I would hope, indicating that they were possibly all recently drugged and the effects are still wearing off, but they all look well enough for what’s required for the remainder of my plan.
+They’re all moving a little bit slower than I would hope, indicating that they were possibly recently drugged and the effects are still wearing off, but they all look well enough for what’s required for the remainder of my plan.

 Liam reaches me first, the moonlight glinting off of his hair, followed ever so slightly by Peter and Alex.
 I give Liam a quick glance, but otherwise ignore him, focusing all my attention on Alex and directing all my feelings toward him—still silently screaming ‘Jump!’